joinnextblock/protocol-attn/packages/protocol/docs/README.md

 ## How do Attention Owner block lists work?

 Block lists give Attention Owners precise control over what content they never want to see.
-These are implemented through protocol-specific lists (kind:38988) referenced in ATTENTION events via coordinate `a` tags:
+ATTN standardizes on NIP-51 lists (kind:30000) with the `org.attnprotocol:<resource>:<action>` naming scheme so every client interprets preferences the same way.

 ### Block List Types

-1. **PROMOTION-Level Blocks**:
-   - Block specific PROMOTION event IDs
-   - Implemented using `["e", "<objectionable_promotion>"]` tags in NIP-51 list
+1. **Blocked Promotions (`org.attnprotocol:promotion:blocked`)**
-   - Once blocked, that specific promotion will never be shown
+   - References specific promotion coordinates via `a` tags (`38388:<promoter_pubkey>:<promotion_id>`)

-2. **PROMOTER-Level Blocks**:
-   - Block all content from specific PROMOTERS by their pubkeys
-   - Implemented using `["p", "<objectionable_promoter>"]` tags in NIP-51 list
-   - Prevents seeing any promotions from blocked PROMOTERS
+   - Used when you never want to see a particular promotion again

+2. **Blocked Promoters (`org.attnprotocol:promoter:blocked`)**
+   - Uses `p` tags to block every promotion from a pubkey
+   - Ideal for excluding entire advertisers

 ### Implementation

-1. **Block List Creation**:
-   - Attention Owners create a kind:38988 block list
-   - List uses `["d", "<block_list_identifier>"]` as identifier
-   - Can contain multiple `e` and `p` tags for different blocks

-2. **Block List Reference**:
+1. **List Creation**
+   - Publish two kind:30000 events, one per list type, with the required `d` tag (`org.attnprotocol:promotion:blocked` / `org.attnprotocol:promoter:blocked`)
+   - Lists can start empty; they still establish the coordinates ATTENTION events must reference

+2. **List Reference**
-   - ATTENTION events (kind:38388) reference the block list via `a` tag
+   - ATTENTION events (kind:38488) include two `a` tags:
+     - `["a", "30000:<attention_pubkey>:org.attnprotocol:promotion:blocked"]`
-   - Uses coordinate format: `["a", "38988:<list_owner_pubkey>:<list_d_tag>"]`
+     - `["a", "30000:<attention_pubkey>:org.attnprotocol:promoter:blocked"]`
-   - MARKETPLACE services fetch and honor referenced block lists
+   - MARKETPLACE services and BILLBOARDs fetch these lists and honor the blocks during matching
-   - Block list coordinate is required in ATTENTION events (even if list is empty)

 ### Block List Behavior

-1. **Default Allow**:
+1. **Default Allow**
-   - All PROMOTIONS are implicitly allowed unless explicitly blocked
+   - Promotions are shown unless explicitly blocked via either list
-   - Block list acts as an exclusion mechanism

-2. **Priority Rules**:
+2. **Priority Rules**
-   - PROMOTION-level blocks take precedence
+   - Promotion-level blocks override every other consideration
-   - PROMOTER-level blocks apply to all their PROMOTIONS
+   - Promoter-level blocks apply to all promotions from that pubkey
-   - BILLBOARDs MUST NOT show blocked content under any circumstances
+   - BILLBOARDs MUST NOT deliver content that appears on either list

 ### Privacy Considerations

-- Block lists are public Nostr events
-- Consider using separate identities for different content preferences
+- Lists are public, so consider alternate identities for specialized filters
-- Block list changes are immediately effective
-- BILLBOARDs MUST NOT reveal block list details in metrics
+- Updates propagate immediately once relays receive the new kind:30000 events
+- BILLBOARD metrics should never leak an Attention Owner's block preferences

 ### Client Support

-- Most clients provide user-friendly block interfaces
-- Clients SHOULD make blocking actions simple
+- Clients SHOULD expose simple UI for both lists and allow import/export
-- Some clients support block list import/export
-- Clients MAY suggest blocks based on user behavior

-Block lists are essential for ensuring Attention Owners maintain control over their content experience while participating in the promotional ecosystem.
+- Suggested blocks are optional; final authority always remains with the user

+These interoperable NIP-51 lists preserve user sovereignty while keeping the protocol aligned with Bitcoin-native values.

 ## How do PROMOTIONS begin and end?